Wilfrida-Were/website/index.md

 ---
 layout: page
 title: "Data Analytics Consultant"
+description: Wilfrida Were – Data Analytics Consultant | I clean, analyze, and visualize data to drive insights.
+Explore my portfolio, blog, and services to learn more."
 ---

 **👉 Is your business losing money or customers due to messy data and unclear insights?**